 (Rinker et al. 2015)

-The complication rates following insertion of a shunt tend to be high, with up to half of people experiencing some type of complication and needing shunt revisions.
-Generally with these complications there is often an overlap of both biological and mechanical factors that cause the problem (Rinker et al. 2015; Saehle et al. 2014).
+The complication rates following insertion of a shunt tend to be high, with up to half of patients experiencing some type of complication and requiring shunt revisions.
+Generally, with these complications, there is often an overlap of both biological and mechanical factors causing the problem (Rinker et al. 2015; Saehle et al. 2014).

 Over drainage from the shunt can result in the ventricles decreasing in size and their meninges pulling away from the skull.
 This is a condition often called slit-ventricle syndrome.
-This complication is one that is more common in young adults who have had a shunt in place since childhood.
-The person with slit ventricle syndrome will often complain of severe but intermittent headaches that are often only relieved when lying down (Hydrocephalus Association 2017).
+This complication is more common in young adults who have had a shunt in place since childhood.
+Someone with slit-ventricle syndrome will often complain of severe but intermittent headaches that are often only relieved when lying down (Hydrocephalus Association 2017).

-Shunt infection tends to be one of the most common biological complications that occur in these individuals.
-They can be quite significant, as infection can have further implications and detrimental effects on the individual including abscess formation or shunt occlusion.
-If infection occurs, generally the shunt will need to be revised (Rinker et al. 2015).
+Shunt infection tends to be one of the most common biological complications that occur.
+This can be quite significant, as infection may have further implications and detrimental effects on the individual including abscess formation or shunt occlusion.
+If infection occurs, the shunt will generally need to be revised (Rinker et al. 2015).

-Peritonitis can also occur with VP shunts where the individual displays general signs and symptoms of infection in conjunction with abdominal pain.
+Peritonitis can also occur with VP shunts, causing the individual to display general signs and symptoms of infection in conjunction with abdominal pain.

-When the patient with a VP shunt complains of abdominal pain, the formation of an abdominal abscess also needs to be excluded.
-These abscesses can occur from many different ways including shunt contamination or from the shunt migrating into the bowel (Rinker et al. 2015).
+When a patient with a VP shunt complains of abdominal pain, the formation of an abdominal abscess also needs to be excluded.
+These abscesses may occur in many different ways including shunt contamination or shunt migration into the bowel (Rinker et al. 2015).

-A CSF pseudocyst is a rare complication of VP shunting and it is unclear as to what causes them.
-They will generally develop some time after the shunt has been placed - sometimes up to years down the track (Rinker et al. 2015).
+A CSF pseudocyst is a rare complication of VP shunting with an unclear cause.
+It will generally develop some time after the shunt has been placed - sometimes up to years down the track (Rinker et al. 2015).

 VP shunts can also become obstructed.
 This may be due to the catheter disconnecting, migrating or even fracturing (Rinker et al. 2015).
-The shunt can become blocked in any part from the ventricular catheter in the brain, to the distal part of the catheter where it is draining (Hydrocephalus Association 2017).
+The shunt may become blocked in any part, from the ventricular catheter in the brain to the distal part of the catheter where it is draining (Hydrocephalus Association 2017).

-Nurses need to be monitoring the patient with a shunt for any of these complications.
-If they suspect any of these complications are occurring, they need to act immediately, as a delayed response can have dire consequences for the individual.
+Nurses need to monitor a patient with a shunt for any of these complications.
+If they suspect any of these complications are occurring, they need to act immediately, as a delayed response can have dire consequences for the patient.

-It is also important to note that some of these complications can occur any time.
-If your patient has had a shunt for five years, they can still be at risk of complications occurring.
-So, with your patient with a shunt, never stop monitoring for complications.
+It is also important to note that some of these complications can occur at any time.
+If your patient has had a shunt for five years, they can still be at risk of complications.
+Never stop monitoring for complications.